gvwilson/thirdbit/src/fiction/bear/index.md

 She didn't feel like gushing about him the way Sensy seemed to want to gush about Rash
-(at least, when she wasn't complaining about him being such a goof), but she didn't want to leave Apple Bridge just yet.
+(at least, when she wasn't complaining about him being such a goof), but she didn't want to leave Ghorahj just yet.

 She stood and brushed her hands on her trousers.
-As Granna Fee said,
-a cup of chai wouldn't solve the problem, but it wouldn't make it any worse.
+Granna Fee had been fond of saying that a cup of chai wouldn't solve the problem, but it wouldn't make it any worse.